charlie-wong/coding-style/c/Comments.rst

 TODO Comments
 -------------------------------------------------------------------------------
-Use TODO comment for code that is temporary, a short-term solution, or good-enough but not perfect.
+Use TODO comment for code that is temporary, short-term solution, or good-enough but not perfect.

 TODO comment should include the string **TODO** or **todo**, followed by the name, e-mail address, bug ID, or other identifier(person or issue), which can provide best context about the problem